People Helping People

 wonderful as the sensations of soaring in a glider.

-- Now this is a pretty laid back brigade, which none
+Now this was a pretty laid back brigade in my time there, but none

-the less gets the job done.
-I'm about as active in it as
+the less got the job done.
+I was as active in it as

 most members, which isn't saying a lot!
-But, we all do
+But, we all would do

 Puckapunyal Army Base.
 Care had to be taken not to drive